Imagine you’re a doctor somewhere in the Northern Hemisphere and you’ve just landed your dream job in Australia.

 A lifelong dream

-With his family all grown up, he decided to fulfil his lifelong dream of moving to Australia.
+With his family all grown up, he decided to fulfill his lifelong dream of moving to Australia.
 I asked him how he heard of Wavelength.
 “I went to Google and typed Australian medical recruitment and migration agency,” he tells me.

 As a seasoned border-crosser, it’s telling Paul threw the word migration into his search.
 He knew from the get-go he wanted someone to guide him through the maze of migration and registration processes.